Joseph Zammit McKeon

 Following his retirement from the Bench and until his appointment as Ombudsman, he was Chairman of the Malta Maritime Forum.
 He chaired for a short time the Committee for Advocates and Legal Procurators as constituted by virtue of the Legal Profession (Reform) Act 2021.
 He was a member of the Malta Business Registry Advisory Board, and an Examiner of Corporate Re-Organisation and Liquidation at the Faculty of Laws of the University of Malta.

-Judge Zammit McKeon was appointed Parliamentary Ombudsman of Malta with a unanimous resolution of Parliament on 6 March 2023 and sworn in on 8 th March 2023.
+Judge Zammit McKeon was appointed Parliamentary Ombudsman of Malta with a unanimous resolution of Parliament on 6 March 2023 and sworn in on 8 March 2023.